juliaguida/oystercard/pills/rspec.md

 end
 ````

-Did you notice the **eq**?
-This is a so called [Matcher](https://www.relishapp.com/rspec/rspec-expectations/docs/built-in-matchers).
+Did you notice the `eq`?
+This is a so called [matcher](https://www.relishapp.com/rspec/rspec-expectations/docs/built-in-matchers).
 A [matcher](https://www.relishapp.com/rspec/rspec-expectations/docs/built-in-matchers) is essentially a method that will match the operation inside the expect method (result) with the expectation ('Hello, Rico, how are you today?’).
 [RSpec](http://rspec.info) has a lot of [built in matchers](https://www.relishapp.com/rspec/rspec-expectations/docs/built-in-matchers) that you can make use of while writing your specs (*you can even write your own matchers!*)

 The next thing we need to do is implement this method, but remember, we only want to implement the **simplest code that could possibly work!**